k1sh0r/StatusCutter/README.md

 # StatusCutter
-A minimalistic way to cut your long videos into 30 seconds segments for whatsapp and instagram in windows, instead of cutting it manually.
-It can also be used in linux/unix by changing some directories in these files.
+A minimalistic way to cut your long videos into 30 seconds segments for whatsapp instead of cutting it manually.
+It is based on windows server and it can also be used in linux/unix by changing some directories in these files.
 Visit [kishor.co/StatusCutter](http://kishor.co/StatusCutter) to try it online.

 There are 3 things needed for this to work